MalekGC/Pygame-Cloth-Sim/README.md

 # Pygame-Cloth-Sim
-A close simulation I did as a fun side project.
+A cloth simulation I did as a fun side project.